 Landlords or Property Management might agree to give people some extra time if the tenant agrees to:

 - Get involved with VHA Home HealthCare. http://www.vha.ca They offer an Extreme Cleaning Program where an assessment will be done and then 2 or 3 people will come in and clean and clear out as much as they can in a 2 or 3 day time frame.
-The criteria for this is someone who is living in squalor, health and safety considerations, the Fire Inspector has been by, property management has had complaints and/or they are facing eviction.
+The criteria for this is someone who is living in squalor, health and safety considerations, the Fire Inspector has made a referral, property management has had complaints and/or they are facing eviction.
 If an individual is open to this help this can really help them to move forward and might help them to keep their apartment.
 VHA is also working on a Volunteer One on One matching program where trained volunteers will work with individuals one on one which is probably the best case scenario depending on the level of motivation and the match.
 Great experience for new Professional Organizers or Peer Support Group members!!

 - Attend the eight week Clearing Clutter Support Group which is offered through CMHA at no cost to individuals.
 Check out the progress that participants make in the group: http://spaceforyou.ca/2015/01/22/clearing-clutter-support-groups-work If people are motivated to make change they will start to notice improvements and have more awareness immediately.
 Participants can attend an eight week session more than once which can really help with integrating this information and the learning into their lives.
 Also, once this group is finished there is the Peer Support Group that is available for graduates of the group.
 This work is ongoing and will be life long for these individuals.
 However, they can improve their quality of life immensely.